jozdev/orangeanime/README.md

 <h1 align="center">Orange Anime</h1>
 <p align="center" style="color: #ccc;">
-This project consists of the realization of an anime streaming website that uses third apis.
-(Project still under development)
+This project consists of the realization of an anime streaming website that uses third apis and my anime api crawling (currently outdated)
 </p>